emojicode/emojicode.github.io/src/reference/basics.md

 generics, closures and much more.

 Emojicode is a strongly typed language, which means that the compiler will verify that all of your operations are correct.
-This for instance prevents you from treating a number as a list of texts.
+This, for instance, prevents you from treating a number as a list of texts.

 Although Emojicode only uses Emojis to express the program’s structure, it is